 Having the night off and ordering a take away

-There are lots of restaurants now providing take away services due to lockdown restrictions.
-If you’re tempted to order take away from your favourite restaurant, follow these three tips to keep you or your loved one safe:
+If you are both fancying putting your feet up and relaxing with a takeaway from your favourite restaurant, follow these three tips to keep you or your loved one safe:

-- Order from a restaurant that is experienced in providing a delivery service or choose to collect your order in person to reduce the risk of cross-contamination from other orders during delivery.
+- Order from a restaurant that is experienced in providing a delivery service or choose to collect your order in person to reduce the risk of cross-contamination during delivery.

 - Order from somewhere you have used before and understands your allergy.

 - Order by phone or follow up an online order with a phone call and ask: